google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 6.1 Medication Adherence

 Consistently taking prescribed medications is crucial for symptom management.
 However, side effects and the chronic nature of treatment can make adherence challenging.
-Open communication with healthcare providers about concerns and side effects is essential.
+Open communication with health care provider about concerns and side effects is essential.

 6.2 Lifestyle Factors